Going to AWS re:Invent 2024?

 demo Deployment/demo 45%/50% 3 9 4 33m

 This time, the CPU usage is up to 45%, compared to the 50% target.
 However, the REPLICAS column shows the CPU usage has only been held below the target by starting a new replica.
-There are now four Pods running for the Deployment:
+Four Pods are now running for the Deployment:

 $ kubectl get deployment